flyway/flywaydb.org/documentation/getstarted/advanced/migrationtesting.md

 That's it - that is our migration test.
 We have quickly provisioned a database instance from our back up using Spawn, and set the Flyway connection details to point to that database and run the migration scripts in our repository.
 Any errors will be apparent here and show up on the developer's pull request that this ran against.

-Note: There is a [Flyway Migration action](https://github.com/marketplace/actions/flyway-migration) in the GitHub Marketplace which you can copy from.
+Note: There is an **unofficial** [Flyway Migration action](https://github.com/marketplace/actions/flyway-migration) in the GitHub Marketplace which you can copy from.
 But using the code in `migrate-test.sh` is using generic bash and will work across all CI pipelines.

 ### Run Flyway migration tests